All Episodes

 How do you mean?

-I there's a part of me based on a little bit of the context of the Last Supper, and I'm not a theologian myself either, so there could be a much more sophisticated argument against this.
+There's a part of me based on a little bit of the context of the Last Supper, and I'm not a theologian myself either, so there could be a much more sophisticated argument against this.

 There's a part of me that thinks that Jesus and Judas talked about it and that it was supposed to happen.

-It was like part of the plan that he had to die and crucified, and then in order to do it, he had to be betrayed by one of his disciples.
+And then in order to do it, he had to be betrayed by one of his disciples.

-I wonder if that was something that they were it was like he was just supposed to do it.
+I wonder if that was something that they were, it was like he was just supposed to do it.

 I've never heard that before.